I first wrote this blog in 2010 and sadly, more and more tragedies are on the front page…

 It is bitter-sweet for me to read all the talk about “bullying.”
 Great that people are seeing that it is a serious problem, but I know like after Columbine, it will fall off our plate and another tragedy will take its place.
 I am tired of talking.
 I am sick of running into walls and double-edged swords.
 Emotionally, I liken going to school like heading into battle naked with no triage on site, and I went to a private school in a nice suburb.

-This is a typical bullying scenario through my lens: If an adult is sensitive enough and not stressed or distracted by other things and catches the barrage of insults, they will call attention to the Bully.
-The adult will threaten or cast some irrelevant punishment which will insult the Bully and add more pain to an already stressed soul.
-A soul who clearly does not have resources to cope and will take it out on another vulnerable soul.
-If the Victim gets any attention at all, it is to the tune of “Oh, don’t let it bother you” or “toughen up.”
+This is a typical bullying scenario through my lens: If an adult is sensitive enough and not stressed or distracted by other things, and catches the barrage of insults, they will call attention to the Bully.
+The adult will threaten or cast some irrelevant punishment, which will insult the Bully and add more pain to an already stressed soul.
+A soul who clearly does not have the resources to cope and will take it out on another vulnerable soul.
+If the Victim gets any attention at all, it is to the tune of “don't let it bother you and ignore it" or "toughen up.”
 Then everyone is expected to get back to their task or whatever they were doing and pretend everything is fine.

 The most heartbreaking part for me is that the majority of people think we are “fine” and we’re getting what we “need.”
 We are not fine.
 The majority of our vital needs are neglected and abused, dismissed or propaganda-ed.
 I will read more headlines tomorrow about how could someone do this horrid act and how it came out of nowhere.
 I could reflect a truth yet the truth hurts and we are not allowed to feel pain or cry.
 Yet to feel compassion, you must heal, and to heal you must cry, or at least process through our negative thoughts and feelings but we are afraid to feel or share.
 So where does that leave us?… Sadly, on the front page again.